 The time that I have available for freelance web design jobs is very limited, but my current pet project is the development of a suite of frameworks, child themes, plugins, and an administration theme for use in WordPress by musicians looking for an easy way to build and maintain a custom website for themselves or their band.
-The package, named Indy, will be Open Source and available on this site, probably in the second half of 2013.
+The package, named Indy, will be Open Source and available on this site, probably in early 2014.

 NOAA Weather Partners.
 Also my day job.
 This site exists to allow the local NOAA Public Affairs group to communicate easily with the public and the media.
 This was my first site built entirely in WordPress, and demonstrates how different sections of a WordPress site can look a little or a lot different from other sections.
 Yes, this is all one WordPress site.